TDanica/lbx/README.md

 In a real work scenario, I would incorporate the following additional features and improvements:

-Error Handling: Enhance error handling to provide meaningful error messages and status codes for different scenarios, such as invalid input or database errors (more improved way of handling errors).
+**Error Handling**: Enhance error handling to provide meaningful error messages and status codes for different scenarios, such as invalid input or database errors (more improved way of handling errors).

-Authentication and Authorization: Secure the API endpoints using authentication mechanisms like JWT tokens and implement role-based access control to restrict access to certain endpoints.
+**Authentication and Authorization**: Secure the API endpoints using authentication mechanisms like JWT tokens and implement role-based access control to restrict access to certain endpoints.

-Unit Testing: Write comprehensive unit tests to ensure the reliability and stability of the application, covering both positive and negative scenarios.
+**Unit Testing**: Write comprehensive unit tests to ensure the reliability and stability of the application, covering both positive and negative scenarios.

-Documentation: Provide detailed documentation for the API endpoints, including usage examples and response formats, to assist developers in integrating with the API.
+**Documentation**: Provide detailed documentation for the API endpoints, including usage examples and response formats, to assist developers in integrating with the API.

-Logging: Set up logging to record important events and errors, which can be useful for troubleshooting and monitoring the application in production environments.
+**Logging**: Set up logging to record important events and errors, which can be useful for troubleshooting and monitoring the application in production environments.
 Already implemented but in more advanced way.

-Performance Optimization: Identify and optimize performance bottlenecks, such as database queries or resource-intensive operations, to improve the overall responsiveness and scalability of the application.
+**Performance Optimization**: Identify and optimize performance bottlenecks, such as database queries or resource-intensive operations, to improve the overall responsiveness and scalability of the application.

-Dokerize the application using Laravel Sail.
+**Dokerize the application** using Laravel Sail.